sjmaple/lr-demo-provisioning/README.md

 * the Vagrantfile is the entry point towards the setup of this demo environment

-  - make sure that the configured IP addresses (10.127.128.1, 10.127.128.2, 10.127.128.3, 10.127.128.4) aren't conflicting with hosts on your local network
+  - make sure that the configured IP addresses (`10.127.128.1`, `10.127.128.2`, `10.127.128.3`, `10.127.128.4`) aren't conflicting with hosts on your local network

-	- the Tomcat webapp context path is set to 'lr-demo', you will probably want to change that if you base you own installation on these files
+	- the Tomcat webapp context path is set to `lr-demo`, you will probably want to change that if you base you own installation on these files

-	- MySQL is set up with 'change_me' for its passwords, you might want to ... change them :-)
+	- MySQL is set up with `change_me` for its passwords, you might want to ... change them :-)

-* a Tomcat super user is set up through Chef's data bags in the 'tomcat_users' directory, you'll most certainly want to change the password and the id for production use
+* a Tomcat super user is set up through Chef's data bags in the `tomcat_users` directory, you'll most certainly want to change the password and the id for production use

-* the Chef cookbooks prefixed with 'liverebel-' have been created specifically for this demo environment
+* the Chef cookbooks prefixed with `liverebel-` have been created specifically for this demo environment

 * all the other Chef cookbooks are the standard ones that can be obtained from http://community.opscode.com/cookbooks

-* the 'tomcat' cookbook has a small tweak in the 'server.xml.erb' template to make it possible to pass in a 'jvmRoute' attribute to the servlet engine
+* the `tomcat` cookbook has a small tweak in the `server.xml.erb` template to make it possible to pass in a `jvmRoute` attribute to the servlet engine